PokemonTCG/pokemon-tcg-sdk-csharp/docs/PokemonTcgSdk.md

 ##### Remarks

-Can be multiple, for example, Eeve, which has multiple evolutions.
+Can be multiple, for example, Eevee, which has multiple evolutions.

 <a name='P-PokemonTcgSdkV2-Api-Cards-Card-FlavorText'></a>
 ### FlavorText `property`